Support us | Visit us | Contact us

 Scientific discussion meeting organised by Dr Rafael Edgardo Carazo Salas, Dr Attila Csikasz-Nagy and Dr Masamitsu Sato

-This event will bring together an interdisciplinary group of scientists from the UK and abroad to speak about the latest progress in the field of cell polarity research, from basic principles to medical implications.
-It will be a unique opportunity to bring together basic and translational scientists and the public, to discuss this important subject at a high calibre meeting.
+This event brought together an interdisciplinary group of scientists from the UK and abroad to speak about the latest progress in the field of cell polarity research, from basic principles to medical implications.
+It provided a unique opportunity to bring together basic and translational scientists and the public, to discuss this important subject at a high calibre meeting.

 Dr Rafael Carazo Salas, University of Cambridge, UKOrganiser